yasuf/react-opinionated-folder-structure/README.md

 ## What is this project?

 This project is an opinionated folder structure for React projects.
-The motivation for this project is to offer a folder structure that you can start with and to let the developer focus on the features to build instead of folder conventions.
+The motivation is to create a folder structure that you can start with and focus on the features to build instead of folder conventions.

 This project is based on React's `create-react-app` and has a set of folders as an example on how you can setup your project.